rkumar-bengaluru/artifical-intelligence/README.md

 Cognitive computing finds applications in various fields, including healthcare, finance, customer service, education, cybersecurity, and more.
 By combining multiple AI techniques, cognitive computing aims to create intelligent systems that can augment human capabilities, provide valuable insights, and assist in complex decision-making processes.

+## Expert Systems

+Expert systems are a branch of artificial intelligence (AI) that focuses on developing computer systems capable of emulating the decision-making and problem-solving abilities of human experts in specific domains.
+They are designed to solve complex problems by capturing and utilizing the knowledge and expertise of human specialists.

+Expert systems consist of two main components: a knowledge base and an inference engine.

+* Knowledge Base: The knowledge base is a repository of specialized knowledge and expertise in a specific domain.
+It contains rules, facts, and heuristics that represent the expertise of human specialists.
+The knowledge is typically acquired through interviews, observations, or by extracting information from existing experts.
+The knowledge base is structured in a way that allows the system to store and retrieve relevant information.

+* Inference Engine: The inference engine is responsible for using the knowledge in the knowledge base to make decisions or solve problems.
+It applies logical reasoning and inference techniques to process the available information and draw conclusions.
+The inference engine uses the rules and heuristics from the knowledge base to perform tasks such as pattern matching, deduction, and logical inference.

+Expert systems can have different types of reasoning capabilities, including:

+* Rule-Based Reasoning: This involves using a set of if-then rules to guide the decision-making process.
+The rules in the knowledge base represent the expertise and logic of human experts, and the inference engine applies these rules to reach conclusions.

+* Case-Based Reasoning: In this approach, the system solves new problems by retrieving and adapting solutions from previously solved similar cases.
+The knowledge base stores a collection of past cases along with their solutions, and the inference engine uses these cases to guide the problem-solving process.

+* Bayesian Reasoning: Bayesian networks are used to model probabilistic relationships between variables.
+The knowledge base contains probabilities and conditional dependencies, allowing the system to reason about uncertainties and make probabilistic predictions.

+Expert systems have been successfully applied in various fields, such as medicine, finance, engineering, and troubleshooting complex technical systems.
+They can assist human experts in decision-making, provide recommendations, diagnose problems, and help novices learn from expert knowledge.
+While expert systems may not possess the adaptability and generalization capabilities of machine learning approaches, they excel in domains where explicit knowledge and reasoning are crucial for making informed decisions.